mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.markdown

 ---
 layout:     post
-title:      "Tips"
+title:      "Hodgepodge"
 subtitle:   "一些杂乱的笔记"
 date:       2020-01-02 10:30:00
 author:     "Mike Lyou"
 header-img: "img/post-bg-2015.jpg"
+excerpt: Some tips.
+mathjax: true
 tags:
   - Blog

-excerpt: Some tips.
 ---

 Some tips discoverd.
 Write down for later usage.
 You maybe find something not clear, it is normal since it is for myself.
 If something is good, a new post will be published.